boots-edu/textbook/source/original/week3.md

 What we would get is {x:100,y:0,color:{…}}

-In other words, we only have one point, but we have two references or “aliases” to that point.
+In other words, we only have one point, but we have two references or "aliases" to that point.
 Changing either one, changes the one and only object that the variables point and point2 refer to.

 Sometimes this is what we want, but sometimes IT IS NOT!!!